Wallet Study

 Cognitive decline and early dementia, coupled with declines in financial decision-making and financial mismanagement makes older adults vulnerable to financial exploitation.
 Being a victim of financial exploitation can then spiral the person toward further functional decline and early mortality.
 "Our study results deepen our understanding of financial decision-making and money management practices in early dementia," Dr. Lichtenberg said.
 "The red flags we outline could lead to targeted tools for financial, social, mental and physical health services providers, tools to identify persons most at risk before they are victimized."

 The WALLET study is recruiting participants.
-If you are interested in taking part, please contact Vanessa Rorai, MSW, at 313-664-2604 for details. recruitment flyer (pdf)
+If you are interested in taking part, please contact Vanessa Rorai, MSW, at (313) 664-2604 for details.
+See the WALLET Study recruitment flyer for more information.

 What to expect if you participate in the study